Nursing Education and Faculty Role

 Duquesne's Online Nurse Educator coursework is designed to equip MSN students with the skills necessary to educate the future of the nursing profession, such as teaching and mentoring, communication skills, relationship-building, research and analysis and more.

-• GNED 507 Foundations in Education Theory for Professional Practice Disciplines (3 credits)
+• GNED 507 Foundations in Educational Theory for a Professional Practice Discipline (3 credits)

 • GNED 522 Innovative Curriculum Design and Evaluation (3 credits)